 Ernie or his team should be able to give you a quick response to any queries.

 Or you can visit the Currency Solutions website here for a free no-obligation quote and they will call you back.

 Fexco is based in County Kerry, Ireland and is authorised as a payment services provider by the Central Bank of Ireland.
 They are also regulated by the Financial Conduct Authority for the conduct of payment business in the UK.

 Fexco has dedicated dealers to explain the options available to you and help reduce your exposure to fluctuating exchange rates when buying a property in Ireland.

 They will track rates for you and inform you when the exchange rate moves in your favour.

 Read more here about Legal Costs and Other Fees When Buying a House in Ireland

-The Irish housing market has rebounded in recent years and house prices are increasing across all housing types and in all counties.
-Daft.ie and Myhome.ie publish reports on the housing market and are offer a good resource for anyone thinking of buying a house.
+The Irish housing market has rebounded in recent years.
+House prices are increasing across all housing types and in all counties.
+Daft.ie and Myhome.ie are good resources for anyone thinking of buying a house.

-You can also check out Ireland’s Residential Property Price Register where you can compare recent purchase prices on specific locations.
+You can also check out Ireland’s Residential Property Price Register where you can compare recent purchase prices in specific locations.